Information Design for Congested Social Services: Optimal Need-Based Persuasion: Achieving First-best

 \section{Achieving First-best}

 Having compared the effectiveness of information design against those of the two extreme signaling mechanisms, we now investigate its limitations.
-Specifically, in this section, we compare signaling mechanisms against Pareto-dominant admission policies, and ask how limiting the requirement of ensuring obedience constraints is in terms of welfare improvement.
+Specifically, in this section, we compare signaling mechanisms against Pareto-efficient admission policies, and ask how limiting the requirement of ensuring obedience constraints is in terms of welfare improvement.

-To better study this question, we consider the problem of maximizing the weighted welfare $W(\pi, \theta) = \theta W_\low(\pi) + (1-\theta) W_\high(\pi)$, both over the class of admission policies and the class of signaling mechanisms.
-Note that, due to convexity of $\Pidb$ and $\Piob$, all Pareto-dominant admission policies and signaling mechanisms can be obtained as the maximizer for some $\theta \in [0,1]$.
-As we mention in Section~\ref{sec:model}, the specific $\theta$ for which a Pareto-dominant mechanism (or an admission policy) maximizes $W(\pi, \theta)$ captures the relative weight placed by the service provider in improving either type's welfare.
+To better study this question, we consider the problem of maximizing the weighted welfare $W(\pi, \theta) = \theta W_\low(\pi) + (1-\theta) W_\high(\pi)$, both over the class of admission policies and the class of signaling mechanisms. \kiedit{As described in Section~\ref{sec:model}, each Pareto-efficient admission policy and signaling mechanism can be obtained as a maximizer of $W(\pi, \theta)$ for some $\theta \in [0,1]$.} Furthermore, the specific $\theta$ for which a Pareto-efficient mechanism (or an admission policy) maximizes $W(\pi, \theta)$ captures the relative weight placed by the service provider in improving either type's welfare.
 For notational convenience, for any $\theta \in [0,1]$, we let $\sm(\theta)$ denote the signaling mechanism that maximizes $W(\pi, \theta)$ over $\pi \in \Piob$, and $\ar(\theta)$ denote the admission policy\footnote{We note that for certain values of $\theta$, the maximizers of $W(\pi,\theta)$ over $\Pidb$ (and $\Piob$) may not be unique.
 To avoid burdensome notation, we let $\ar(\theta)$ (and $\sm(\theta)$) denote the set of all maximizers in such instances.} that does the same over $\Pidb$.